 Along with helping you control or eliminate worries or negative thoughts that keep you awake, CBT-I addresses the cycle that has you so worried about getting to sleep that you’re unable to fall asleep.

 There are several strategies for helping you avoid behaviors that get in the way of good sleep.
-You can develop good sleep habits by practicing some of the below:
+You can develop good sleep habits by practicing some of the following:

-- Relaxation techniques such as breathing exercises and progressive muscle relaxation can help reduce anxiety at bedtime.
+- Practicing relaxation: Techniques such as breathing exercises and progressive muscle relaxation can help reduce anxiety at bedtime.
 Other relaxation techniques include taking a warm bath or meditating prior to going to bed.

-- Controlling stimuli such as using the bedroom for sleep only and not allowing other stimuli such as electronics in.
+- Controlling stimuli: Things like using the bedroom for sleep only and not allowing other stimuli such as electronics in.
 This will help you dissociate your bed as a place of busy activity.

-- Setting a consistent bedtime and wake-up time can help you train yourself for consistent sleep.
+- Setting a consistent bedtime: The same bedtime and wake-up time can help you train yourself for consistent sleep.

-- Avoiding naps and similar sleep restrictions can make you feel more tired at bedtime which can help improve insomnia for some people.
+- Avoiding naps: Avoiding naps and similar sleep restrictions can make you feel more tired at bedtime, which can help improve insomnia for some people.

-- Avoiding stimulants such as caffeine and nicotine close to bedtime can help you be physically ready for sleep.
+- Avoiding stimulants: Avoiding things like caffeine and nicotine close to bedtime can help you be physically ready for sleep.
 Your doctor might also recommend avoiding alcohol close to bedtime.

 Your doctor may suggest other strategies tailored to your sleep environment and lifestyle that will help you learn and develop habits that will promote healthy sleep.